LESSON 1: How To Get Started In Monochrome Photography

 1. See in Black and White

-Composition tip: Use strong geometric shapes or leading lines to guide the viewer’s eye.
-Black-and-white images thrive on structure.
+Composition Tip: Use strong geometric shapes or leading lines to guide the viewer eye through the frame.
+Black and white images thrive on structure.
+Look for repeating patterns in architecture or the way shadows create natural borders within your composition.

 2. Use What You’ve Got